laser-institute/supervised-machine-learning/module-4/sml-4-case-study-key.md

 ## 1. PREPARE

 After interpreting our last model, it is easy to think we can do a little better.
 But, how?
-In this module, we attempt to improve our predictive performance by **switching from a random‑forest model to a boosted‑tree model (using *xgboost*)** and by carrying out some targeted feature engineering.

-Boosted trees (gradient boosting) build a *sequence* of small trees, each one focusing on the records the previous trees struggled with.
-When tuned carefully (small learning rate, many trees) the ensemble can outperform bagged methods such as random forests.
+In this module, we will answer this question will building a better model.

 Feature engineering is a rich topic in machine learning research, including in the learning analytics and educational data mining communities.

 Consider research on online learning and the work of Rodriguez et al. (2021).
 In these two studies, *digital trace data*, data generated through users' interactions with digital technologies.
-Optionally, review this paper -- specifically how they processed the "clickstream" data.
+Review this paper -- specifically how they processed the "clickstream" data.
 As this paper illustrates, there is not one way to use such data.

 > Rodriguez, F., Lee, H. R., Rutherford, T., Fischer, C., Potma, E., & Warschauer, M. (2021, April).
 Using clickstream data mining techniques to understand and support first-generation college students in an online chemistry course.
-In *LAK21: 11th International Learning Analytics and Knowledge Conference* (pp. 313-322).
+In LAK21: 11th International Learning Analytics and Knowledge Conference (pp. 313-322).

-Notably, the authors took several steps to prepare the data so that it could be validly interpreted.
-The same is true here in the context of machine learning.
-In a different context, the work of Gobert et al. (2013) is a great example of using data from educational simulations.
-Optionally review this paper, too, focused on their use of a technique they called *replay tagging* to conduct feature engineering.

-> Gobert, J. D., Sao Pedro, M., Raziuddin, J., & Baker, R. S. (2013).
-From log files to assessment metrics: Measuring students' science inquiry skills using educational data mining. *Journal of the Learning Sciences, 22*(4), 521-563.
+Last, we note that there are methods that intended to automated the process of feature engineering (Bosch et al., 2021), though such processes are not necessarily interpretable and they usually require some degree of tailoring to your particular context.
+Review this paper on this topic

+> Bosch, N. (2021).
+AutoML Feature Engineering for Student Modeling Yields High Accuracy, but Limited Interpretability. *Journal of Educational Data Mining, 13*(2), 55-79.

 Even after feature engineering, machine learning approaches can often (but not always) be improved by choosing a more sophisticated model type.
-Note how we used a regression model in the first two case studies; here, we explore a considerably more sophisticated model, a boosted tree.
+Note how we used a regression model in the first two case studies; here, we explore a considerably more sophisticated model, a random forest.
 Feature engineering and choosing a more sophisticated model adds some complexity to the modeling.
 As we have discussed, it is easy to bias our results if we repeatedly check the performance of *different model fits* with the same test data.
 Cross-validation is one commonly used solution for this problem.

-Our driving question is: **How much can we improve our model?** Looking back to our predictive model from LL 2, we can see that our accuracy was okay.
+Our driving question is: **How much can we improve our model?** Looking back to our predictive model from Module 3, we can see that our accuracy was okay.
 Can we improve on that?
 Let's dive in!

 ## 2. WRANGLE